 Daiyuzan Saijoji Temple is the highest-rated place to visit in Matsuda, Kanagawa right now.

-The largest category is temples, with 68 places to explore.
+The largest category is parks, with 102 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.